pernicious-flier/Node-Red-Semilimes-Connector/readme.md

 - **Select** - content is a title followed by buttons to make a choice
 - **Send Location** - content is an object with latitude and longitude
 - **Send HTML** - content is an object that embed an HTML script
-- **Location Picker** - content is an object that enable the user to choose a location
+- **Receive Location** - content is an object that enable the user to choose a location
-- **Date Picker** - content is an object that enable the user to choose a Date
+- **Receive Date** - content is an object that enable the user to choose a Date
-- **Time Picker** - content is an object that enable the user to choose a Time
+- **Receive Time** - content is an object that enable the user to choose a Time
-- **Send JSON** - content is a JSON and depends on the msg type (check the Semilimes API)
+- **Send JSON** - content is a JSON and depends on the msg type (check the semilimes API)

 ### Receive msg - node
-The *Semilimes receive msg* node receives messages from the channel and outputs a JSON object.
+The *semilimes receive msg* node receives messages from the channel and outputs a JSON object.
 The content of the message depends on the message sent from the channel.
 For a simple text message, the received payload contain the following fields:
 {
     “Type”: “chat”,